lbelzile/experimental-F21/content/evaluations/09-problem-set.markdown

     -   Create a plot of the average proportion of correct matches as a function of the color match.
     -   Add one standard error bars around the mean.

-Note: the standard error should be that of the response variable, so based on the total variance).
-You can use the `VarCorr` method to extract the estimated variance from an object fitted with `lmer`: if you saved the fitted object under `model`, then `print(VarCorr(model), comp = "Variance")` will print the variances.\*
+Note: the standard error should be that of the response variable, so based on the total variance.
+You can use the `VarCorr` method to extract the estimated variance from an object fitted with `lmer`: if you saved the fitted object under `model`, then `print(VarCorr(model), comp = "Variance")` will print the variances.

+The following code produces the plot:

 ``` r
 # Suppose you have fitted a lmer model